usegalaxy-eu/website/index-clip.md

 We provide the subsequent workflows to automatize the data analysis for iCLIP and eCLIP data.
 All workflows can be found [here](https://github.com/Florian-H-Lab/CLIP-Explorer).
 The data needs to be in FASTA or FASTQ format and can be either multiplexed or de-multiplexed.
 All workflows, except the robust peak analysis, require the data as a list of dataset pairs.
 A tutorial to create a list of dataset pairs can be found in the CLIP-Seq data analysis <a target="_parent" href="https://galaxyproject.github.io/training-material/topics/transcriptomics/tutorials/clipseq/tutorial.html">tutorial</a> or [here](https://galaxyproject.github.io/training-material/topics/galaxy-data-manipulation/tutorials/collections/tutorial.html).
 Please have in mind that all workflows need additional input files from the user.

-### 3.1 From scratch for de-multiplexing FASTQ files
+### 3.1 From scratch to de-multiplex FASTQ files

 If your data is not de-multiplexed yet, then use the following workflows.
-The user has to provide the in-line barcodes in a tab-delimited tabular format, for example: </br>
+The user has to provide the in-line barcodes in a tab-delimited tabular format, for example:

-rep1  TTAG </br>
+- rep1  TTAG
-rep2	TGGC </br>
+- rep2	TGGC
-rep3	TTAA </br>
+- rep3	TTAA

 The raw data needs to be in FASTA or FASTQ format as a list of dataset pairs.

 - <a href="https://galaxy.uni-freiburg.de/u/heylf/w/1demultiplexeclip">Workflow to de-multiplex eCLIP read library</a>